How does admission to the Honors College in the Second- or Third-years work?

 You follow the same procedure as in fall semester.
 You sign up for Sociology 494H or Criminology 494H (corresponding to your area of honors) course listing your thesis supervisor as the course instructor.
 Then you file a honors option form with the Schreyer Honors College to have the course listed as Honors work.

 Working with your thesis supervisor, you will complete your thesis during the spring semester.
-Around April 1, you will defend your thesis in an oral examination attended by your thesis supervisor and the Honors Advisor.
+Around April 1, you will defend your thesis in an oral examination attended by your thesis supervisor and the Honors Adviser.
 You then make necessary revisions to the thesis before delivering a final copy to the Schreyer Honors College on the last class day (typically at the end of April).

 This is a typical schedule, but individual students have many different needs so that changes in this typical schedule are quite common.
-The Honors Advisor is always available for consultation as you plan your academic schedule, think about choosing a thesis topic and thesis supervisor, and work on your thesis itself.
+The Honors Adviser is always available for consultation as you plan your academic schedule, think about choosing a thesis topic and thesis supervisor, and work on your thesis itself.